 Peter Jodocy (1884–1971), a German-born Belgian, traveled the world looking for the ideal place to call home and eventually chose the remote Upper Peninsula of Michigan.
 Jodocy and his wife homesteaded a farm in an area that today remains largely wilderness.
 He expressed his often-humorous reflections on American culture in his small but expertly crafted yard environment.

 Jodocy made his sculptures by sheathing a wood frame in a plaster mixture, then painting and adorning them with local artifacts.
-Here, a traditionally clad hunter—wearing a 1957 Michigan license plate on his back in lieu of a hunting tag—takes aim at a deer crowned with a real antler rack.
+In this exhibition, a traditionally clad hunter—wearing a 1957 Michigan license plate on his back in lieu of a hunting tag—took aim at a deer crowned with a real antler rack.
 The Arts Center staff continues the search for the scene’s third character, a game warden.
 After Jodocy’s death, his sculptures remained in place on the property for a time.
 Eventually, they were auctioned off and acquired by the Dean Jensen Gallery in Milwaukee.

 Dig deeper into conference sessions, view panelist bios and abstracts, read session descriptions, and continue the conversation in session forums by visiting The Road Less Traveled conference portal.